earthly/website/blog/_posts/2021-03-05-how-to-setup-and-use-amazons-elastic-container-registry.md

 Like EKS, ECS is a container orchestration service that makes running, stopping, and managing containers on AWS resources easy.
 Without getting into all of the specifics, ECS is typically better for teams that want a simple but powerful way to run their containers, while EKS adds the flexibility and security options available in Kubernetes.
 To learn more about each of AWS's container orchestration tools, read [this article on picking the right one](https://aws.amazon.com/blogs/containers/amazon-ecs-vs-amazon-eks-making-sense-of-aws-container-services/).

 When integrating with ECR, ECS users simply have to [add their images to a task definition](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_on_ECS.html).
-Task definitions are JSON files that describe each container that forms the application.
+Task definitions are 'JSON' files that describe each container that forms the application.
 These definitions are similar to Kubernetes manifest files but require their own format and options.

 ## Using Elastic Container Registry